 The varied habitat - farmland, beach, mudflat, salt marsh, fresh and salt water all within a mile or so mean that a walk around the Point gives the chance to see a wide variety of bird life.
-The list below were all seen on one Winter’s day - January 1st 2006:
+The list below were all seen on March 31st 2014:

 The Point itself is at the edge of two migratory routes - south down the Lune & south along the West shore.
 Armed with binoculars, even an amateur bird watcher can see hundreds (if not thousands) of birds as they pass the Point end and the West Shore.